2016–17 Cayman Islands Premier League

-The 2016–17 Cayman Islands Premier League season is the 38th season of top-tier football in the Cayman Islands.
+The 2016–17 Cayman Islands Premier League season was the 38th edition of top tier Cayman Islands Premier League football competition in the Cayman Islands.
 It began on 2 October 2016.

-Scholars International were the defending champions, having won their 10th title last season.
+Scholars International unsuccessfully defended its 10th successive 2016 title.
+Bodden Town FC successfully pursued its 3rd successive title in the 2017 final.

 Clubs

 George Town SC finished 8th at the conclusion of last season and were relegated.
 Taking their place in this season is Latinos FC.

 Sunset FC finished 7th at the conclusion of last season and had to participate in a play-off against North Side SC, which Sunset won 3–0.
 Therefore, they remain in the Premier League for this season.